Security

 • Use event monitoring to track changes to your Splunk system configuration.

 Enterprise applications support critical operations in organizations of all sizes.
-Enterprise application security aims to protect enterprise applications from external cyber attacks, privilege abuse, and data theft.
-With countless digital threats existing in the cyber space, email security is imperative for maintaining confidential information and data.
+Enterprise application security protects enterprise applications from external cyber attacks, privilege abuse, and data theft.
+With countless digital threats existing in cyberspace, email security is imperative for maintaining confidential information and data.

-DAM systems are the organizational powerhouse that drive modern business processes.
+DAM systems are the organizational powerhouse that drives modern business processes.
 From marketing campaigns to product sales, they securely store and manage multimedia content like music, photos and videos – while also protecting vital company assets through digital rights management.
-In an ever-connected world of internet visitors it’s essential for businesses to have access to a reliable DAM platform– streamlining workflow efficiencies so valuable time isn’t wasted in areas where seconds count.
 DAM security best practices include:

 • The principle of least privilege;